wcooley/docker-grouper/README.md

 ```
 The generated DDL will be on the host in the `ddlScripts` directory.

-Note: a less privileged database user maybe used when running the typical Grouper roles.
-This user needs SELECT, INSERT, UPDATE, and DELETE privileges on the schema objects.
+Note: A less privileged database user maybe used when running the typical Grouper roles.
+This user just needs SELECT, INSERT, UPDATE, and DELETE privileges on the tables and views.
+Running in this configuration requires DBAs to manually run the DDL scripts.

 # Configuring the embedded Shibboleth SP